 Per the Township’s Pay-for-Performance Compensation Program, employees are granted a Merit Increase effective within the timing and budget as determined by the Township Committee.
 The Merit Matrix provides the increase percent eligibility based on performance levels.
 Increases to base salary are recommended by employees’ supervisors and approved by Human Resources within the budgetary framework.
 The merit increase to base will be paid in the employee’s regular payroll cycle.

-If an employee's base salary is below the grade cap, all or a portion of any increase may be added to the base salary, provided that such addition does not cause the resulting base salary to exceed the grade cap.
+If an employee's base salary is below the grade cap, all or a portion of any increase may be added to the base salary, provided that such addition does not cause the resulting base salary to exceed the grade cap by more than 2%.

 For any employee whose base salary was set under a previous salary ordinance and exceeds the grade cap stated in section 2(a) above, such employee's grade cap shall be deemed to be equal to the employee's base salary at the time this ordinance is adopted.
 Such employee's base salary may not be raised above that figure unless a future amendment to section 2(a) increases the grade cap to an amount higher than such base salary.